chicken-projects/.github/profile/README.md

 # hello! <br>
-this is just an organization i made for my projects.
+this is just an organization i made for my projects, i will usually be collaborating with KaverianDev (on github).